pmusgrave/pmusgrave.github.io/_pages/run-logger.md

 Additionally, I think this is better than step-counting products like Fitbit because using a GPS module makes this extremely accurate, to within the tolerance of GPS measurements, which vary by a few meters in the worst case.
 Fitbit essentially only gives you a rough idea of how far you went.
 And having an Internet connection built-in means it's very simple to log data and give yourself insights to your fitness progress over time.

-For now (and this is subject to change), I'm using a Raspberry Pi as an MQTT broker to handle messages from the device and send them to a Node.js script which handles communicating with my logging database.
-I'm just logging runs as Google Calendar events, so the Node.js script uses the Google Calendar API to create a new event whenever new MQTT messages are published from the device.
-If this were to be used by other people, I would probably need to swap out the logging system for something better.
-Google calendar works for my needs because all I really want to know is distance, time, and date, and glancing over my Google calendar is good enough for me.
-But a more complete log would make it easier to visualize run times and graph performance over time.
+For now (and this is subject to change), I'm using a Raspberry Pi as an MQTT broker to handle messages from the device and send them to a Node.js script, which handles communicating with my logging database (postgres).
+Then I tied this into my [Iot Dashboard](/iot-dashboard).

-At the time of writing, I'm still waiting on a GPS module to arrive in the mail, which means that it cannot automatically record distance just yet.
-The rest of the application is complete and unit tested though, so at the moment it functions as a full-featured Internet connected stopwatch, and publishes an MQTT message and a Google calendar event when a run is completed.

 {% include google_analytics.html %}